 Where I Find Myself Right Now on the Morning Mindfulness Spectrum

 More recently I’m grateful to have made some lifestyle changes—specifically, becoming self-employed—to allow myself a more mindful morning, something my soul has always yearned for.
 But let’s be real.
 As I type this post for you, I’m not showered yet, and I’m wearing my favorite sweatpants from college and an off-brand hoodie.
 I don’t want you thinking that I’m sitting on my meditation cushion over here catching glimpses of nirvana, because I’m actually commuting between yoga classes, shopping for catering events, and typing blog posts for you every now and then because I love it.
 I’m not sitting over here in my apartment observing in my mind’s eye the intricate pathways of the universe, I promise I’m not, but I am a firm believer in the phenomenon that takes place when many tiny actions are repeated over and over and over— eventually tiny turns into something significant.
 In other words, I don’t think you have to do something as drastic as quitting your job to have a daily mindfulness practice.
 This is something you can build gradually.
 Piece by piece.
-Personally I needed an overhaul of my entire lifestyle and approach to my life’s energy reserves, so this is where I find myself right now.
+Personally I needed an overhaul of my entire lifestyle and approach to my life’s energy reserves—this was my spiritual homework, so to speak, so this is where I find myself right now.

 The Real-Life Results, Plus What I Wish I Had Known Earlier